 Eric felt the main camera could struggle to keep details in the dark areas of a scene, while noting that images from the ultra-wide shooter were a little soft and prone to noticeable distortion in some situations.
 He also felt that the telephoto macro lens required a steady hand and that the 5MP resolution was a “definite limitation.”
 Xiaomi also includes a few extra camera-related features, such as 8K recording, dual video option, super moon mode, night time-lapse, and more.

 Of course, the Mi 11 Ultra looks like an even better proposition on paper due to the latest 50MP main camera and a pair of 48MP cameras for ultra-wide and zoom shots.
 The main camera is a Samsung Isocell GN2 sensor with a 1/1.12-inch size and 1.4 micron pixels, which should deliver great low light images in theory.
 Meanwhile, the ultra-wide camera offers a 128 degree field of view while the periscope lens delivers 5X optical, 10X hybrid, and 120X digital zoom.
-We’re definitely looking forward to putting these cameras to the test.

 What about battery life?